-However there are times when a taxable gain or loss can arise.
-For example the profit arising on disposal may be taxable or partly taxable in any of the following situations…
+However, there are times when a taxable gain or loss can arise.
+For example, the profit arising on disposal may be taxable or partly taxable in any of the following situations.

-- In these circumstances the individual can elect within 2 years of acquiring the second property as to which property is to be treated as the only or main residence and therefore exempt from CGT purposes.
-The property chosen must be a residence of the individual, i.e. it must be lived in as a home for some part of the year, although it does not have to be the main residence as a question of fact as to which property is the main residence.
+- In these circumstances, the individual can elect within two years of acquiring the second property.
+As to which property is to be treated as the only or primary residence and therefore exempt from CGT purposes.
+The property chosen must be a residence of the individual.
+It must be lived in as a home for some part of the year.
+Although it does not have to be the principal residence as a question of fact as to which property is the primary residence.
 It is possible to change the election at any time after it is made, and can be back-dated for a period of up to 2 years to the date when the second property started to be used as a residence.

-- There is no problem with a lodger if they live as part of the family and individual still occupies the property but other than that, the part of the gain apportioned to the letting period is taxable but is reduced by the lower of…
+- There is no problem with a lodger if they live as part of the family and individual still occupies the property, but other than that, the role of the gain apportioned to the letting period is taxable but is reduced by the lower of£40,000 and an amount equal to the exempt gain.

-- There has been business use of the property.
-However, entrepreneurs’ relief may be available on this proportion of the gain and it also doesn’t apply if no part of the residence has been used exclusively for business purposes, so it’s possible that storing your golf clubs in your office may do the trick!
+- However, entrepreneurs’ relief may be available on this proportion of the gain.
+It also doesn’t apply if no part of the residence has been used exclusively for business purposes, so it’s possible that storing your golf clubs in your office may do the trick!

-- The property is bought for a short time, lived in and then sold in order to make an exempt gain.
-To take advantage of the exemption for a private home that the property is bought for the purposes of residence and not for making a gain.
-There is no fixed time period during which the home should be occupied, as it is the intention that counts.
-In addition if properties are bought and sold on a regular basis there is a very real danger HMRC will want to treat the repeated profits as income from a trade, subject to income tax and national insurance and not just a Capital Gain.
+- lived in and then sold in order to make an exempt gain.
+To take advantage of the exemption for a private home that it is bought for the purposes of residence and not for creating again.
+There is no fixed time period during which the house should be occupied, as it is the intention that counts.
+In addition, if properties are bought and sold on a regular basis, there is a genuine danger HMRC will want to treat the repeated profits as income from a trade, subject to income tax and national insurance, and not just a Capital Gain.

 - The garden (whatever the size) is sold after the residence has been sold, this would then be taxable.

-Periods of absence.
+Periods of absence

-When the property is not occupied as the taxpayer’s main home any gain that arises in those periods of absences is potentially taxable.
-However f some periods of absence are not chargeable, with only the excess of following periods being chargeable…
+When the property is not occupied as the taxpayer’s main home.
+Any gain that arises in those periods of absences is potentially taxable.
+However, f some periods of absence are not chargeable, with only the excess of following periods being chargeable.

-- Up to 4 years where the duties of a United Kingdom employment require the individual to work elsewhere, again as long as it was the only or main residence at some time before and after unless prevented from doing so by the work;
+- Up to 4 years where the duties of a United Kingdom employment require the individual to work elsewhere, again as long as it was the only or primary residence at some time before and after unless prevented from doing so by the work;

 - Periods of absence prior to 31 March 1982 are ignored in calculating the chargeable gain;